 Overall Work Plan

-Due to the complexity of the project, frequent discovery of unknown or conflicting utilities, long lead times for signal poles and challenges with undergrounding multiple utilities, this work plan sequence has changed.
-However, our main priorities remain – minimizing impacts to businesses by maintaining access, maintaining pedestrian access, and keeping the traffic flowing.
+While the original work plan sequencing has changed over the course of construction, the main priorities have remained: minimizing impacts to businesses by maintaining access, maintaining pedestrian access, and keeping the traffic flowing.
 Read on for more information.

-Since summer, crews have been primarily focused on installing the underground utility trench and vaults on Boones Ferry Road between Madrona and Bryant Roads.
-Once crews have finished installing all the underground conduit and vaults in this first section, each of the utility companies will arrive to pull their lines, configure their vaults, switch over services, and remove power poles.
-This utility switchover operation is expected to take a few months to complete.
-Some of this work will take place during the day, and some at night.
+One of the first major construction tasks of the project was to move overhead utility lines underground, then remove utility poles to make room for new street features.
+Since summer 2019, crews have been primarily focused on installing the underground utility trench and vaults on Boones Ferry Road between Madrona and Reese Roads.
+Once crews finished installing all the underground conduit and vaults, each of the utility companies arrived to pull their lines, configure their vaults, switch over services, and remove power poles.

-Crews will be installing a new gas line, illumination conduit, water line and stormwater line; excavating and grading for the new sidewalks; and installing retaining walls, new illumination poles and new signal poles.
+While the undergrounding work was occurring, the contractor’s crews were also progressing with installing a new gas line, illumination conduit, water line and stormwater lines; excavating, grading and pouring concrete for new sidewalks, curbs, ADA ramps, waysides; and installing retaining walls, new illumination poles and new signal poles.

 Truck Haul Routes

-For the major construction taking place on Boones Ferry Road, the main haul routes are Boones Ferry Road, Kruse Way and I-5.
+For major construction taking place on Boones Ferry Road as part of the project, the main haul routes are Boones Ferry Road, Kruse Way and I-5.

 However, this project also includes work taking place on several side streets including Madrona, Waluga, Firwood, Bryant, Quarry, Reese, Oakridge, Lanewood and Red Cedar Way.
 This means there will be some truck traffic on these side streets and other surrounding streets at times in order to enable crews to complete the improvements in these locations.
 Thank you for your patience and understanding.